 This feature requires turning on Google Groups for Business.

 Sometimes, Google Groups might mark legitimate messages as spam and send them to the moderation queue.
 To avoid delivery issues, you can relax a group's spam controls to allow delivery of suspected spam.
 Relaxing spam controls is also known as whitelisting a group.

 Note: To limit the worst spam, messages marked as high-confidence spam are always rejected even if the group is whitelisted.

-Adjust a group's spam controls
+Relax a group's spam controls

-- Click Save.
+- Click Save changes.